fusion809/NixOS-configs/README.md

 Footnotes:
 1. The script that manages this runs every ~20 minutes, and runs `nixfu` as part of checking for updates.
 If any are available, you merely need to run `nixfrb` to install them.
 Left clicking the widget, will open a terminal that runs `nixfrb`.

+# History
+6e524bcfb7db7653ac4df86b378faab6e25a7bf3 was the final commit with vim-ai with deepseek-coder model.
+Was removed as it wasn't useful for me.